-During this period Council received eleven (11) notices of appeal to the Land and Environment Court of NSW against Council's determination of Development Applications or where applicants filed appeals before Council had made a determination of the application under the "Deemed refusal" provisions of the Environmental Planning and Assessment Act 1979.
+During this period Council received fourteen (14) notices of appeal to the Land and Environment Court of NSW against Council's determination of Development Applications or where applicants filed appeals before Council had made a determination of the application under the "Deemed refusal" provisions of the Environmental Planning and Assessment Act 1979.

-Of the eleven notices that were filed, Council was successful in defending five (5) cases.
-Three (3) of the appeals were dismissed and two (2) of the cases were discontinued.
-One of the appeals is still in progress and Council is waiting on a reserved decision on this matter.
-A total of five (5) appeals were upheld and the court issued consent orders.
+Of the fourteen notices that were filed, Council was successful in defending twelve (12) cases, where four (4) of the appeals were dismissed and eight (8) of the cases were discontinued.
+A total of one (1) appeal was upheld where the consent was issued by the court and one (1) appeal was resolved by the court issuing consent orders.

 The results of these appeals and other legal matters are set out in the table below.
-As can be seen below, there are a number of appeals that have been discontinued, including resolution through consent orders handed down by the Court following a process of successful negotiated outcomes.
+As can be seen below, there are a number of appeals that have been discontinued, including a resolution through consent orders handed down by the Court following a process of successful negotiated outcomes.
 This approach of mediation is also endorsed by the Court, following amendments to the court directions, hence resulting in sustainable planning outcomes for both parties.